foliant-docs/foliantcontrib.init/README.md

 ## Project Templates

-A project template is a regular Foliant project, but with `title` value in `foliant.yml` replaced with the `{title}` placeholder.
-When the project is generated, the placeholder is replaced with the actual project name.
+A project template is a regular Foliant project but containing placeholders in files.
+When the project is generated, the placeholders are replaced with the values you provide.
+Currently, there are two placeholders: `{title}` and `{slug}`.

-There is a built-in template called "basic."
-It's used by default if you don' specify the template.
+There is a built-in template called `basic`.
+It's used by default if no template is specified.

->   **Note**
->
->   More placeholders and built-in templates may be added in future versions.